appdefensealliance/ASA-WG/AI Profile/AI Tool Specification.md

 #### Description

-A Sensitive Action that can create an external side effect MUST use a durable idempotency or equivalent duplicate-suppression mechanism scoped to the authenticated user and operation.
-Concurrent or repeated requests representing the same intended action MUST NOT produce multiple external side effects.
+A Sensitive Action that can create an external side effect MUST require a stable intent or idempotency identifier on the request that can create the side effect.
+The Tool MAY accept an Agent-provided identifier or implement an explicit two-phase flow that mints and returns the identifier before any external side effect occurs and requires a subsequent request carrying it to execute.
+The identifier MUST uniquely represent the user-approved action and be bound to the authenticated user, Tool or connector account, operation, and all material parameters.
+Two separately approved but otherwise identical actions MUST use distinct identifiers.
+Concurrent or repeated requests representing the same intended action MUST reuse its identifier and MUST NOT produce multiple external side effects.
+Duplicate-suppression state MUST survive process restarts and remain available for a documented retry and outcome-uncertainty period.

 When the downstream outcome is unknown, including after a timeout, lost response, malformed response, or partial failure, the AI Tool MUST NOT report success or blindly retry the action.
 It MUST reconcile the authoritative downstream status or preserve the original idempotency context before retry.
 If the outcome cannot be established safely, the Tool MUST return an explicit unknown or indeterminate status without initiating another action.